 b) Lamaze Technique

-When you opt for this type of delivery
+When you opt for this type of delivery, you may expect the following –

 c) Hypnobirthing

-If you want to reduce the delivery pain, you can try hypnobirthing.
+If you want to reduce the delivery pain, you can try the Hypnobirthing process.
 It is a pain management technique that uses deep breathing, relaxation, and visualization techniques.
-In your hypnobirthing class, you will learn
+In your Hypnobirthing class, you will learn (5)-

 Hypnobirthing is more to do with your mind.
+One can effectively use Hypnobirthing techniques through various practical methods.
 So, the experience will vary from person to person.
 It may work well for one and not so well for another.

 2. Vaginal Birth

 Vaginal birth is also natural birth.
 But here, you may sometimes need medication to induce your contractions and ripen your cervix.
-Along with that, doctors may recommend a membrane sweep if you have been in the labor for a long time without any progress in cervical dilation.
+The cervical length plays an important role in delivery.
+Along with assessing the cervical length, doctors may recommend a membrane sweep if you have been in labor for a long time without any progress in cervical dilation.

-In this kind of birth, you have a choice to choose pain medications like epidurals.
-They can help in pain management during the delivery.
+In this mode of delivery, you have a choice to choose pain medications like epidurals.
 Doctors will keep an eye on you and put you on medication if they see the need.
+Epidurals during childbirth are commonly used to manage pain and can significantly ease the discomfort of labor.
+Always discuss with your healthcare provider to understand the benefits and potential risks (6).

-Here are the two major types of vaginal births you must know.
+Here are the two major delivery types in pregnancy for vaginal births –

 a) Induced Vaginal Delivery